datopian/flowershow/site/content/docs/publish-tutorial.md

 npx flowershow install
 ```

 After running this command you'll be shown a set of prompts, that will allow you to properly setup the template.
 At the end you should see the `.flowershow` folder created in the target directory.
 Also, `config.js` file (and `index.md` file if it didn't exsist) will be created in you content folder, which allows you to make basic configurations of your Flowershow app.
+See [[config|this guide]] to learn more.

 ```bash
 my-content